 CHASE Doctoral Training Centre

-Goldsmiths is one of seven leading research institutions that are part of CHASE, the Consortium for the Humanities and the Arts Southeast England.
+Goldsmiths is one of nine leading research institutions that are part of CHASE, the Consortium for the Humanities and the Arts Southeast England.

 CHASE funds up to 75 studentships per year.
 These studentships cover: